 At Trinity we are passionate about enabling all children to achieve their best and to be able to make progress, learn and achieve and above all develop a love of learning.
-Sometimes this can be harder for some children and when barriers appear that make it difficult for your child to learn it may be necessary for you to speak to our school SENCO in liaison with your child’s class teacher.
+Sometimes this can be harder for some children and when barriers appear that make it difficult for your child to learn it may be necessary for you to speak to our school SENCO (Mrs Fairweather) or SEN Support teacher (Miss Corrigan), in liaison with your child’s class teacher.
 If you have any queries about how we support all children, in particular those with a SEN then look further down this page.
 There is a range of different links and sections of information that should be able to help you.
-We have an open door policy as much as is possible, so if you feel you need to talk to our school SENCo, Faye Fairweather, please contact your child’s class teacher or call the office to arrange an appointment or email the email@example.com and we will get back to you as soon as possible.
+We have an open door policy as much as is possible, so if you feel you need to talk to our school SENCo, please contact your child’s class teacher or call the office to arrange an appointment or email the firstname.lastname@example.org and we will get back to you as soon as possible.

 Trinity CE/Methodist Primary School SEN Information Report